willfaught/go-guide/README.md

         // Name returns the t name.
         func (t T) Name() (string, error)

+- SHOULD describe preconditions and postconditions

+        // Foo is ...
+        //
+        // If Deleted or Updated are not zero then they must be greater than or equal to Created.
+        // If both Updated and Deleted are not zero then Updated must be less than or equal to Deleted. type Foo struct {
+            // ID is the identifier.
+It must not be zero.
+It must be unique.
+            ID string

+            // Created is the create time.
+It must not be zero.
+            Created time.Time

+            // Deleted is the delete time.
+            Deleted time.Time

+            // Updated is the update time.
+            Updated time.Time
+        }

 - SHOULD name benchmarks and tests like examples

         func BenchmarkFoo_Bar_baz() ...